nogibjj/Nzarama_Kouadio_DE_Mini_Project3/README.md

 1. Clone the repository using git clone
 2. Install the required packages through -r requirements.txt
-3. Run the main script to generate the report
+3. Run the main script to generate the report.